Silence Remained

 01.05.2008

 One of them has a special historical significance as it shows a very important sculpture of Angkor Wat which has been disappeared for a long time.
 Recently the head of the sculpture has been discovered in Germany and will now be returned to the National Museum.
-Yoko Toda’s photo, taken in 1965, can help to find the still missed body of the sculpture as it is maybe the
+Yoko Toda’s photograph, taken in 1965, can help to find the still missing body of the sculpture as it is maybe the

 best-shaped image which is known.